Scaarus/nativedb/task/VehicleWaypointPlaybackOverrideSpeed.md

 Overrides the speed at which the vehicle moves, ignoring the speeds recorded in the route

-fSpeed is speed in ms
+fSpeed is speed in m/s